INTERVIEW: ART QUEER HABIBI - PRIDE AND PREJUDICE

 Although your art incorporates a lot of local cultural references, it also seems to have an international appeal.
 Why do you think that is?

-At first I wanted to concentrate on Lebanon, but then I enlarged the idea and decided to do sceneries of the MENA-countries where same-sex love is tabooed.
-My followers provide a big amount of information on these countries.
+At first I wanted to concentrate solely on Lebanon, but quickly decided to broaden it to the MENA region.
+My followers provide me with incredible localinsights about queer life in the region that inform my pieces.
 I'm currently working on art related to Sudan and Kurdish people.